retinify/retinify-documentation/docs/tutorials.md

 ## 3. C++ Code
 In this tutorial, we will use image data in the form of `cv::Mat`.
-Stereo matching can be performed using the `retinify::tools::LRConsistencyPipeline`.
+Stereo matching can be performed using the `retinify::tools::StereoMatchingPipeline`.

 ```c++
 #include <retinify/retinify.hpp>